What to do in your allotment in November

 Allotment vegetables in November

-- Sow winter hardy broad bean ‘Aquadulce Claudia’ and ‘Luz de Otono’ into unfrozen beds and cover with a cloche or fleece.
-Sow dwarf variety ‘The Sutton’ into trays in the cold frame or into large containers under cover.
+- Winter hardy broad beans like ‘Aquadulce Claudia’ and ‘Luz de Otono’ can be direct sown into unfrozen beds and covered with a cloche or fleece.

-- Sow hardy peas ‘Douce Provence’ and keep them in a cold frame or an unheated greenhouse.
+- Sow hardy pea ‘Douce Provence’ and keep them in a cold frame or an unheated greenhouse.
 You can plant these out in March for an early crop.

 - Plant garlic through November as long as the ground isn’t frozen.
 Use netting to cover your cloves until they root to prevent birds pulling them up.